-Item Permitted or Not Undergarments Undergarments, such as lycra shorts or compression garments, are permitted to be worn under shorts and jerseys as follows: Undergarments worn under shorts must be skin tone, black or the same colour as Club shorts and must not be longer than the top of the knee.
+Item Permitted or Not Undergarments Undergarments, such as lycra shorts or compression garments, are permitted to be worn under shorts and jerseys as follows: 1) Undergarments worn under shorts must be skin tone, black or the same colour as Club shorts and must not be longer than the top of the knee.
 Undergarments worn under jersey must be sleeveless unless the jumper being worn is long sleeve or the undergarment is the same colour as the jersey.

+3) It is allowable for players in Under 9 matches to wear full leng compression garments (arms and legs), It is preferable that they be bei or the same colour as club shorts.
 Exemptions to the length of undergarments worn may be sought from the CMC for medical, religious or other reasons.
 Written approval from the CMC is required for any exemption prior to the undergarment garment being worn.
 The field Umpire, at their discretion, may request evidence of an exemption to be provided prior to a Player, who is wearing long length undergarments, being allowed on the field of play.
-Tee Shirts Not permitted unless worn under a long sleeve jersey.
-Football Boots Football boots must be worn.
+Not permitted unless worn under a long sleeve jersey.
+Football boots must be worn.
 Metal stops are not permitted.
-Runners Not permitted Hats, Caps, Beanies Not permitted Gloves Not permitted, unless medically prescribed to protect an injury and approved by the CMC.
-Arm Bands Black tape arm bands are permitted where worn to commemorate a decease person.
+Not permitted Not permitted Not permitted, unless medically prescribed to protect an injury and approved by the CMC.
+Black tape arm bands are permitted where worn to commemorate a deceased person.
 Other colour tape arm bands may only be worn with the permission of the CMC.
-Wrist Bands Not permitted, other than medical tape for an injury.
-Hair Bands Permitted as long as thin, unobtrusive and in black or club colour.
-Bobby Pins Not permitted Jewellery Not permitted and must be removed, unless it is fixed permanently.
+Not permitted, other than medical tape for an injury.
+Permitted as long as thin, unobtrusive and in black or club colour.
+Not permitted Not permitted and must be removed, unless it is fixed permanently.
 The Club of a Player with permanently fixed jewellery must apply to the CMC for approval for the Player to wear the jewellery, and must detail what measures are proposed to be taken to ensure the jewellery does not lead to increased risk of injury to the Player, or other Players.

-Spectacles Refer to Section 17.6 of the Policy Handbook .
+Refer to Section 17.6 of the Policy Handbook .
 The Club of any Player wearing spectacles in a Match is to advise the CMC of this and provide evidence to show that the spectacles meet relevant safety requirements.

-15.3.4 Protective Equipment
+16.3.3 Protective Equipment

-- (A) Sections 17.1 to 17.5 of the Policy Handbook applies. - (B) For the purposes of Rule 15.3.4(A), the Controlling Body as referred to in the Policy Handbook will be AFL NSW/ACT.
+- (A) Sections 17.1 to 17.5 of the Policy Handbook applies. - (B) For the purposes of Rule 16.3.4(A), the Controlling Body as referred to in the Policy Handbook will be AFL NSW/ACT.

-15.4 Host Club Match Day Responsibilities
+16.4 Host Club Match Day Responsibilities